2808 S. 72nd St.

 Do not let this par 31, executive course fool you.
 The fairways are long, totaling 2200 yards.
 Even strong drives do not guarantee a good score because the greens may be more challenging than they appear.
 A putting area is available to help players prepare for the round, but there is no driving range.
 Inexpensive greens fees make this course stand out.

 If you love to work on your short game, this course is for you.
 Long fairways give way to greens that prove challenging to even the best putters.
 The 18-hole, par 72 stretches 6,928 yards from the championship tees.
 Greens fees run higher than some public courses, but these grounds are well kept.
 An on-site putting green and driving range make warm-ups easy.
 No credit cards are accepted.

-Mid-size fairways stretching 6050 yards make this a good course for all players.
-The fairways are average size, but solid greens and mature trees add a few challenges.
-Experienced golfers will find the par 70 a possible feat.
+Since opening in 1981, Tara Hills Golf Course is been a favorite among Omaha's golfing community.
+Mid-size fairways stretching 6100 yards make this a good course for players of all skill levels.
+However, the tough greens and mature trees add a few challenges along the way.
+Experienced golfers will find shooting an even par 70 within reach on a very good day.
 Amenities include a putting green and a snack bar.
-There is one drawback to this course: there is no driving range.

 Fairways averaging 200 yards keep play at a fast pace.
 Experienced golfers will find the mature greens quite manageable.
 The course dates back to 1934, making it one of the city's oldest.
 No on-site driving range is available, but a putting green helps players work on their short game.
 No credit cards are accepted.